(Pictured above are: The new owners of Karambit.com, Phillip Koontz (on left) and William Simkins (on right))

 The Karambit.com Story - Stay awhile, and listen!

 My story starts in a run down neighborhood near downtown LA.
-After a failed silicon valley start up and several months of being broke and frustrated, I moved from San Francisco to Los Angeles January 1st, 2013.
+After investing and working in a failed Silicon Valley start up, and several months of being broke and frustrated, I moved from San Francisco to Los Angeles January 1st, 2013.
 I found a cheap place for rent that was supposed to be "temporary" while looking for something better.

 After about 6 months of "temporary", the police helicopters (AKA ghetto birds) hovered about almost nightly with their "all eyes on you" spotlights shining through my window in passing were a constant reminder of being stuck in a place I didn't feel safe in and didn't want to be.
 The area was a poor neighborhood next to a very rich private school, ironically filled with vagrants, gangs, and drunk college students causing trouble on a regular basis.